 - The hot towel given to you is for your hands only, not a quick bath for your face and neck.

-- Pour a little soy sauce in your dish, using only what will be finished.
+- Pour a little soy sauce into your dish, using only what will be finished.

 - Slurping your noodles/soup is acceptable and shows you like the dish!